ironscar/dba-starter/postgres/docs/13 - high-availability.md

   - if difference between `pg_last_wal_receive_lsn()` and `pg_stat_wal_receiver.flushed_lsn` on standby is large => WALs are coming in faster than can be replayed
 - If we shut down standby for some time, make an update on primary and then restart the standby, it catches up on the updates
 - If we try update statement on standby, it fails with error `cannot execute UPDATE in read-only transaction`
+- Even if no writes are happening on primary, messages are regularly sent between primary and secondary over network
+  - we can check this on the `pg_stat_wal_receiver.last_msg_send_time` column over multiple times

 ### Replication Slots